Benny Parsons: 1980s

-He won the 1980 World 600 at Charlotte and the Los Angeles Times 500 (the final major motor race held at Ontario Motor Speedway) and finished third in points.
+Parsons won the 1980 World 600 at Charlotte and the Los Angeles Times 500 (the final major motor race held at Ontario Motor Speedway) and finished third in points.

-In 1981, he started racing in the No. 15 Bud Moore Ford Thunderbird.
+In 1981, Parsons started racing in the No. 15 Bud Moore Ford Thunderbird.
 He had wins at Nashville Speedway USA, the final race at Texas World Speedway, and Richmond.
 In addition, he received his final top-ten points finish, finishing tenth that year.

 Parsons qualified for the 1982 Winston 500 at Talladega Superspeedway at 200.175 miles per hour (mph), which was the first NASCAR qualification run over 200 mph.